-We have audited the accompanying consolidated balance sheets of Transphorm, Inc. (the "Company") as of December 31, 2020 and 2019, the related consolidated statements of operations, comprehensive loss, stockholders' deficit and cash flows for each of the years in the two year period ended December 31, 2020, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020 and 2019, and the results of its operations and its cash flows for each of the years in the two year period ended December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Transphorm, Inc. (the "Company") as of March 31, 2021, December 31, 2020 and December 31, 2019, the related consolidated statements of operations, comprehensive loss, stockholders' deficit and cash flows for the three months ended March 31, 2021 and for each of the years in the two year period ended December 31, 2020, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of March 31, 2021, December 31, 2020 and December 31, 2019, and the results of its operations and its cash flows for the three months ended March 31, 2021 and for each of the years in the two year period ended December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.